rsbrennan/mitotype_pipeline/README.md

 I assume some R packages are installed: `treeio`, `tidyverse`, `ggtree`, `ape`, `stringr`.

-All of this could be run wherever, but paths to mr bayes and muscle are hard coded right now, so you'd need to edit that.
+All of this could be run wherever, but paths to mr bayes and muscle are hard coded right now, so you'd need to edit that if exporting this elsewhere.